 - Never eat while wearing your whitening trays

 - Avoid all tobacco products while wearing your trays

 - Don’t expose the whitening gel syringe to heat and/or sunlight

 A small percentage of patients experience sensitivity when bleaching their teeth.
 If this happens, we recommended that you bleach your teeth every second or third day.
-Try using a fluoride treatment in your custom tray on the days you don’t bleach.
-Also, consider using a desensitizing toothpaste such as Sensodyne to help with the tooth sensitivity.
+Additionally, use a fluoride treatment in your custom tray on the days you’re not bleaching your teeth.
+Finally, consider using a desensitizing toothpaste, such as Sensodyne toothpaste, to help reduce tooth sensitivity.